Class teacher: Sallie Boyd (Mon-Thurs) Mrs Lisle (Fridays)

 - Developing fielding and striking capabilities through rounders sessions on Thursday afternoons.
 (Please ensure your child has outdoor PE kit for both sessions-the children will be outdoors as much as possible)

 The children are taught R.E. through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular religion or theme.
 Over the course of the year, children learn about religions, as well as learning from religions; making links between their own experiences and ideas.
 This term the children will explore their knowledge, skills and understanding of Christianity.
 They will:

 - Explore what Christians believe about how Jesus wanted the world to be.strong>

 - Know about the symbolism and stories in the Bible.

 Design and Technology

 The children are taught design and technology through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular project or theme.
-This term the children will develop their knowledge, skills and understanding of cooking by;
+This term the children will develop their knowledge, skills and understanding of Cooking by;

 Through the week technology is used as an exciting learning tool within many subjects.
 Computing skills are taught weekly so that the children have a broad range of experiences using a variety of devices.
 The children learn to become digitally literate within a safe environment in order to apply their knowledge, skills and understanding both within and out of school.
 This term the children will learn about ‘Digital music’ by: